MatthijsvdWielen/firely-docs-simplifier/api.rst

 The payload is compliant with the NPM package version listing.

-The dist-tags element will provide tags on certain versions, like the label of which version is the latest.
-Note: In calculating latest the highest stable semver version is used, not the most recently published version.
+The ``dist-tags`` element will provide tags on certain versions, like the label of which version is the ``latest``.
+Note: In calculating ``latest`` the highest stable semver version is used, not the most recently published version.
 Example payload

-Here is an example output when requesting https://packages.simplifier.net/simplifier.core.stu3
+Here is an example output when requesting ``https://packages.simplifier.net/simplifier.core.stu3``:

 ::